rrmn/rrenko/README.md

 # rrenko

 ## About
-rrenko is an R package to efficiently build Renko charts with the help of ggplot2 and data.table.
+rrenko is an in-development R package to efficiently build Renko charts with the help of ggplot2 and data.table.
 Renko charts are used to filter the signal from the noise in volatile stock movements.

 ## Installation